tudorjuravlea/tudorjuravlea/README.md

 # Tudor Juravlea

 Service Design Lead in banking, telecom and energy, with a Product Design and Product Management background.
-Based in Bucharest.

 I turn ambiguity into clear product direction.
 Eighteen years in digital and product since 2008 at Orange, Vodafone, ING, E.ON and Raiffeisen, the last decade in service and experience design.
 I run discovery, map trends and constraints, frame the real problem behind the stated one, and facilitate collaboration across teams to move decisions forward faster.

 ---

 ### What I work on

 **Raiffeisen Bank.** Service Design Lead.
-Set up the service design practice from scratch inside the bank: service blueprints, customer journeys, research-led redesigns of core banking flows, all held to the bank's unified design system.
+Set up the service design practice inside the bank: service blueprints, customer journeys, research-led redesigns of core banking flows, all held to the bank's unified design system.

 **[fidelity-machine](https://github.com/tudorjuravlea/fidelity-machine)**.
 Open-source (Apache-2.0). *On brand.
 On system.
 On point.* A design-system fidelity gate for AI-generated UI: lock the brand, generate through the mold, refuse anything off-system.
 Built from real production design-system work.